 While it doesn't have terribly impressive yields across the board and doesn't have the same sturdy, all-metal construction that other models have, it's a solid product and our top recommendation when shopping on a budget.

-Read Full Review: Hamilton Beach 67601A Big Mouth
+Read review: Hamilton Beach 67601A Big Mouth

 Breville 800JEXL Juice Fountain Elite

-Read Full Review: Breville 800JEXL Juice Fountain Elite
+Read review: Breville 800JEXL Juice Fountain Elite

-Best Citrus Juicer
+Best Citrus-Only Juicer